Quick Answer 🔍How many people use dark mode in 2023?

 What Are the Benefits of Using Dark Mode?

-When speaking of how many people use dark mode, it’s important to address why such a high percentage of people are going for dark mode nowadays.
+When speaking of dark mode vs light mode statistics, it’s important to address why such a high percentage of people are going for dark mode nowadays.

 First, we have the benefits that are making it popular.